 Phil is passionate about helping nonprofits meet their potential and grow online.
 He is also a volleyball player, runner, and part-time cartographer.

 John Young is the Chief Executive Officer of Boat Rocker Media, a global entertainment company that creates, produces and distributes premium content for all platforms.
 John is the Chair of the Board of the Academy of Canadian Cinema and Television, and a member of the Boards of Caldwell Partners and SIR Corp.
 He has also served on the Boards of Golf Town, Sporting Life, Toys R Us and on the Advisory Board of ONEX Partners L.P.
 John’s proven passion for helping at-risk youth fulﬁll their potential makes him an invaluable leader of Feeding Canadian Kids.

-Steven Pelton is Director, President and Chief Executive Officer of The Second Cup Franchisor.
-Prior to this appointment, Steve was Chief Executive Officer of the Landing Group, a Southern Ontario-based upscale casual restaurant concept, operating Williams Landing, Hunters Landing and Harpers Landing.
+Steven Pelton is the President and CEO of Aegis Brands.
+Prior to this, Steven was the CEO and one of the co-founders of the Landing Group, a Southern Ontario based upscale casual restaurant concept.
 Steven is vastly experienced in the food services business and large company environments and with this, he paired Feeding Canadian Kids with its founding restaurant partners, the Landing Restaurants who continue to provide healthy dinners to children throughout the GTA.
-This, in combination with being a father and knowing the pressures of providing for a family, has Steven’s head and heart well aligned with the mission of Feeding Canadian Kids.
+This, in combination with being a father and knowing the pressures of providing for a family, has Steven’s head and heart well-aligned with the mission of Feeding Canadian Kids.

 Julia Miller-Black, Our Director of Community Connections and Fundraising